 2017.09.3 Develop user engagement and training Community Actioned See for example, the ocean carbon from space workshop held under CEOS umbrella last year.

-2023.04.1 The community should develop an open-access database of POC and DOC for inland and coastal waters Community OPEN
+2023.04.1 The community should develop an open-access database of POC and DOC for inland and coastal waters Community Actioned Open-access databases already exist.
+IOCCG suggests collating and adding POC and DOC data for inland and coastal waters to existing community databases, such as SeaBASS.

 2023.08.1 The community needs to conduct more research to identify all sources of discrepancies in merged datasets (beyond time and space, including geometry and other factors) and to quantify and correct them.
 Community OPEN